Skip to main content

 1. Start With a Facility Layout Concept

 Your facility layout is more than boxes on a floor plan.
-It’s your physical strategy for how plants, people, and products move through the building.
+It's your physical strategy for how plants, people, and products move through the building.
+At minimum, define: flower rooms, veg/clone/mother spaces, tissue culture, drying and curing rooms, trimming/packaging/storage, extraction and lab areas, and offices and mechanical rooms.

 2. Capacity Planning: From Square Feet to Grams